Museum of Lakeland Life Collections & Exhibitions

-The Museum of Lakeland Life and Industry allows you to discover how people have lived in the Lake District and how the unique landscape has shaped their lives.
+Based in Kendal, close to the Abbot Hall Gallery, the Museum of Lakeland Life and Industry allows you to discover how people have lived in the Lake District and how the unique landscape has shaped their lives.
+It also offers exhibits on Arthur Ransome, one of the Lake District’s most famous authors, and colourful characters.

 - Opening times: Monday – Saturday; Opening Times from 1 November 2017 to 1 March 2018 10.30am – 4.00pm; The Museum is closed to visitors from 23 December 2017 – 11 January 2018.
 Opening Times from 2 March to 31 October 2018 10.30am – 5.00pm